The Girl Who Could Fly

 This life never struck Dillon as something she should run away from, but she did anyway.
 She ran fast, too, becoming the best female distance runner in America, at a time – the height of the running boom in the 1970s – when that really meant something.
 It meant even more to her.

-"If you were going to beat me, you were going to have to spit blood," says Dillon, who running fans will remember as Patti Lyons-Catalano.
+"If you were going to beat me, you were going to have to spit blood," says Dillon, who was known during her competitive-running days as Patti Lyons-Catalano.
 "Because that's what I was going to do.
 I was going to spit blood.
 I wasn't going to make it easy for anyone to beat me."

 Twenty-five years ago, that kind of attitude from a woman was still a shock to the senses – and there were plenty of people from the neighborhood who let her know that, yelling epithets at her when she was out training, throwing rocks at her head.
 But for Dillon, her drive had little to do with competitiveness – or even the women's movement, for that matter.
 Dillon ran, and ran hard, because she didn't have any other choice.
 It was the only way she knew how to get attention.